Price: $999 (starting), $899 (education)

 Dimensions: 12 x 8.4 x 0.6 inches

 Weight: 2.8 pounds

 The Apple MacBook Air with M1 takes your idea of what a MacBook Air is, and throws it in the recycling bin.
-Yes, it's still got the same iconic wedge aesthetic, but Apple Silicon makes it far more powerful and capable than ever before — destroying Intel's CPUs and making it a MacBook Pro competitor.
+Yes, it's still got the same iconic wedge aesthetic, but Apple Silicon makes it far more powerful and capable than ever before — destroying Intel's CPUs and making it one of the best 13-inch laptops on the market.
 Thus, a new era kicked off for the MacBook Air — one with Pro-grade power that challenges Intel-based Windows PCs — and often beats them.

 As a prospective MacBook shopper myself, I'm happy to say that the new MacBook Air offers serious performance gains over its predecessor, and many more hours of battery life as well.
 This MacBook Air with M1 review will show why this is one of the best laptops, period.
 And as of October 2021, it has some new siblings, as Apple unveiled the new 14-inch MacBook Pro 2021 and 16-inch MacBook Pro 2021.

 Most of the apps I've used on the MacBook Air are still the Intel versions, which macOS Big Sur uses Rosetta 2 to translate for working on its ARM-based processor.
 Once app developers make Universal versions, their apps will run even faster on the Apple silicon systems, like this M1-based MacBook Air.

 Not only am I going to pit the new M1 MacBook Air against the best PC laptops in this review, but I'm also comparing it against the Intel-based MacBook Air released last year, to show how much has changed (or hasn't).

 MacBook Air with M1 review: Price and release date